mthirion/fuse-eap/spring/README.md

   - Build the application (mvn clean install)

-  - Deploy the application to Fabric (mvn fabric8:deploy).
-The fabrci8 maven plugin is already present in the pom.xml, and the pom.xml also contains the proper declaration for installing the camel-core and camel-spring features during the deployment
+  - Deploy the application to Fabric (mvn fabric8:deploy).  <br>
+    The fabrci8 maven plugin is already present in the pom.xml <br>
+    The pom.xml also contains the proper declaration for installing the camel-core and camel-spring features during the deployment

-  - Assign the profile to a Karaf container (fabric:container-add-profile <container> <profile>)
+  - Assign the profile to a Karaf container (fabric:container-add-profile "container" "profile")

   - Look at the logs of the Karaf container to check that the application is working